alavrik/piqi-erlang/doc/piqi-erlang.md

 Generated `<erlang-module>.erl` file includes `<erlang-module>.hrl` and contains functions for serializing and deserializing Erlang values.

-Generated `<erlang-module>.ml` file contains Erlang type definitions and functions for serializing and deserializing Erlang values.
+Generated `<erlang-module>.hrl` file contains Erlang type definitions and functions for serializing and deserializing Erlang values.

 For each defined data type `<typename>`, `piqic-erlang` will produce several